 Filter Assets by Type

-There is also a filter icon at the top right of the Asset Browser editor.
-Selecting this allows us to toggle on and off different types of assets to display.
+There is a filter icon at the top right of the Asset Browser editor.
+It allows us to toggle on and off different types of assets to display.

 If we had a large selection of different kinds of assets but wanted to only see objects, we could filter it down to only display objects, etc.